 Pulegone | 244°C | Pulegone is a sedative and potentially has memory boosting properties. |

-Unlike when you use a bong or smoke a joint, bone dry cannabis can still be a delight in a vaporizer.
-However, because it is so dry, it will vaporize much faster – if it is too hot you run the risk of flash boiling the active ingredients, eliminating taste and flavour.
+Unlike when you're using a bong or smoking a joint, bone-dry cannabis can still be a delight in a vaporizer.
+However, because it is so dry, it will vaporize much faster.
+And if it is too hot, you run the risk of flash-boiling the active ingredients, eliminating the flavour very rapidly.

-As it is largely going to depend on the situation and cannabis strain you are using, there is no definitive guide to how to properly vaporize particularly dry weed; but as a rule of thumb you will want to reduce the temperature from your norm, going lower the drier it is.
+As it largely depends on the situation and cannabis strain you're using, there is no definitive guide on to how to properly vaporize particularly dry weed; but as a rule of thumb, you will want to reduce the temperature slightly from your norm.

-Conversely, if your bud is fresh, then it may be very high in moisture.
-As a result, it can sometimes be hard to get cannabinoids out.
-To deal with this, it is recommended to do what‘s called a flavonoid run.
-By putting the vaporizer at a lower temperature (around 138 – 148 °C.), it is possible to gain a bag of flavonoid vapour whilst slowly drying out your cannabis a bit.
-After this run, your cannabis should be dry enough to vaporize efficiently at THC and other cannabinoid temperatures.
+Conversely, if your bud is very high in moisture, it can sometimes be hard to release the cannabinoids and other compounds.
+After all, that water needs to boil out before the other compounds can take their turn.
+To deal with this, it is recommended to do what‘s called a "flavonoid run".
+By using a vaporizer at a lower temperature (around 138–148°C), it is possible to slowly dry out your cannabis a bit.
+After this run, your cannabis should be dry enough to vaporize efficiently at the temperatures mentioned for THC and other cannabinoids.